 And remember: Table settings are all about expressing your own personality.
 Embrace your instincts and don't fret too much about it.
 The most important part of holiday brunch?
 Time with family.

-TL; DR?
 Here's a list of everything on our table:

 Crow Canyon Home Dinner Plates with Red Rim